adobe/USD-Fileformat-plugins/fbx/README.md

     ```
     The phong to PBR conversion follows https://docs.microsoft.com/en-us/azure/remote-rendering/reference/material-mapping.
 Keep in mind it is a lossy conversion.

+* `fbxOriginalColorSpace`: USD uses linear colorspace, however, FBX colorspace could be either linear or sRGB.
+    The user can set which one the data was in during import.
+If the data is in sRGB it will be converted to linear while in USD.
+Exporting will also consider the original color space.
+See Export -> outputColorSpace for details.

+    ```
+    UsdStageRefPtr stage = UsdStage::Open("cube.fbx:SDF_FORMAT_ARGS:fbxOriginalColorSpace=sRGB")
+    ```

 **Export:**

 * `embedImages` Embed images in the exported fbx file instead of as separate files.
 Default is `false`.